-NEWS RELEASE: Governor Ige signs bills to boost manufacturing, strengthen the Good Samaritan law and establish Farm to School programPosted on Jul 7, 2015 in Latest News, Newsroom, Press Releases
+NEWS RELEASE: Governor Ige signs bills to boost manufacturing, strengthen the Good Samaritan law and establish Farm to School programPosted on Jul 7, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – Gov. David Ige signed four bills into law today during bill signing ceremonies at the State Capitol.
 The bills signed include: